 However, you will find that this dog will be friendly and caring around other people while watching over you and guarding you, especially with children.
 They are generally dogs that get along very well with you and the rest of the family: as a family dog, they want to feel that they are included and an essential part of all the pleasures you have in the family.

 If they seem to behave excessively, they may feel left out of the events you all do together.
 Try to keep this in mind: this dog breed loves to guard but needs to feel genuinely included to live his best life.

 Feeding such a dog can be a bit of a nightmare at first, to be honest.
 While they could just eat just about anything, the problem is that they tend to be really on their feet to eat.
 And eat.
 And eat.

-This can lead to more than a few tense moments between the two of you, especially if your dog is now used to being overfed.
-Do it now, though, and just cut the cord – don't let the problem drag on.
+This can lead to more than a few tense moments between you, especially if your dog is now used to being overfed.
+Do it now, and just cut the cord – don't let the problem drag on.
 Dogs should be kept in good condition and within the correct weight range.

 Take your mixed pup to a vet, and they can show you what kind of food — and how much — you should be looking to feed your canine per serving.

 Best Products for Great Pyrenees Australian Shepherd Mix

 The Great Pyrenees Australian Shepherd mix is a dog breed that often needs a good dose of exercise to keep him in good spirits.
 However, it is more about the duration than the intensity of the workout.

 For example, it is common for these cross-type dogs to be able to take a long walk that lasts many, many hours.
 This will keep their energy levels better balanced and help you avoid ending up with a dog with excess energy.

 They become destructive and aggravated when they have problems expending all that energy.
 If you take them for a walk, however, they can burn off most of that energy.